sympy/sympy/doc/src/documentation_style_guide.rst

   code, so if there is anything very important that you want to mention here, it should go in the class-level docstring as well.

+.. _math: documentation_style_guide.html#math

 Best Practices for Writing Docstrings
 =====================================

 When writing docstrings, please follow all of the same formatting, style, and tone preferences as when writing narrative documentation.
-For guidelines, see :obj:`Best Practices for Writing Documentation
+For guidelines_, see Best Practices for Writing Documentation, Formatting, Style, and Tone.

-<.documentation_style_guide.html#best-practices-for-writing-documentation>`,
-Formatting, Style, and Tone.
+.. _guidelines: documentation_style_guide.html#best-practices-for-writing-documentation

 Importing Docstrings into the Sphinx Documentation
 ==================================================